 5-1.1 (g) Interest on Trust Accounts (IOTA) Program

-(D) “Eligible Institution” means any bank or savings and loan association authorized by federal or state laws to do business in Florida and insured by the Federal Deposit Insurance Corporation or any successor insurance corporation(s) established by federal or state laws, or any open-end investment company registered with the Securities and Exchange Commission and authorized by federal or state laws to do business in Florida, all of which must meet the requirements set out in subdivision (E) below.
+(D) “Eligible institution” means any bank or savings and loan association authorized by federal or state laws to do business in Florida and insured by the Federal Deposit Insurance Corporation, any state or federal credit union authorized by federal or state laws to do business in Florida and insured by the National Credit Union Share Insurance Fund, or any successor insurance corporation(s) established by federal or state laws, or any open-end investment company registered with the Securities and Exchange Commission and authorized by federal or state laws to do business in Florida, all of which must meet the requirements set out in subdivision (5), below.

 (E) “Interest or dividend-bearing trust account” means a federally insured checking account or investment product, including a daily financial institution repurchase agreement or a money market fund.
-A daily financial institution repurchase agreement must be fully collateralized by, and a money market fund must consist solely of, United States Government Securities.
+A daily financial institution repurchase agreement must be fully collateralized by, and an open-end money market fund must consist solely of, United States Government Securities.
 A daily financial institution repurchase agreement may be established only with an eligible institution that is deemed to be “well capitalized” or “adequately capitalized” as defined by applicable federal statutes and regulations.
-A money market fund must hold itself out as a money market fund as defined by applicable federal statutes and regulations under the Investment Company Act of 1940, and have total assets of at least $250,000,000.00.
-The funds covered by this rule shall be subject to withdrawal upon request and without delay.
+An open-end money market fund must hold itself out as a money market fund as defined by applicable federal statutes and regulations under the Investment Company Act of 1940 and have total assets of at least $250 million.
+The funds covered by this rule are subject to withdrawal on request and without delay.

-2) Required Participation.
-All nominal or short-term funds belonging to clients or third persons that are placed in trust with any member of The Florida Bar practicing law from an office or other business location within the state of Florida shall be deposited into one or more IOTA accounts, unless the funds may earn income for the client or third person in excess of the costs incurred to secure the income, except as provided elsewhere in this chapter.
-Only trust funds that are nominal or short term shall be deposited into an IOTA account.
-The member shall certify annually, in writing, that the member is in compliance with, or is exempt from, the provisions of this rule.
+(2) Required Participation.
+All nominal or short-term funds belonging to clients or third persons that are placed in trust with any member of The Florida Bar practicing law from an office or other business location within the state of Florida must be deposited into one or more IOTA accounts, unless the funds may earn income for the client or third person in excess of the costs incurred to secure the income, except as provided elsewhere in this chapter.
+Only trust funds that are nominal or short term must be deposited into an IOTA account.
+The Florida bar member must certify annually, in writing, that the bar member is in compliance with, or is exempt from, the provisions of this rule.

 (3) Determination of Nominal or Short-Term Funds.
-The lawyer shall exercise good faith judgment in determining, upon receipt, whether the funds of a client or third person are nominal or short-term.
-In the exercise of this good faith judgment, the lawyer shall consider such factors as:
+The lawyer must exercise good faith judgment in determining on receipt whether the funds of a client or third person are nominal or short term.
+In the exercise of this good faith judgment, the lawyer must consider such factors as the:

-(B) the period of time such funds are expected to be held;
+(B) period of time the funds are expected to be held;

-(C) the likelihood of delay in the relevant transaction(s) or proceeding(s);
+(C) likelihood of delay in the relevant transaction(s) or proceeding(s);

-(D) the cost to the lawyer or law firm of establishing and maintaining an interest-bearing account or other appropriate investment for the benefit of the client or third person; and
+(D) lawyer or law firm’s cost of establishing and maintaining an interest-bearing account or other appropriate investment for the benefit of the client or third person; and

 (E) minimum balance requirements and/or service charges or fees imposed by the eligible institution.

-The determination of whether a client’s or third person’s funds are nominal or short-term shall rest in the sound judgment of the lawyer or law firm.
-No lawyer shall be charged with ethical impropriety or other breach of professional conduct based on the exercise of such good faith judgment.
+The determination of whether a client’s or third person’s funds are nominal or short term rests in the sound judgment of the lawyer or law firm.
+No lawyer will be charged with ethical impropriety or other breach of professional conduct based on the exercise of the lawyer’s good faith judgment.

 (4) Notice to Foundation.
-Lawyers or law firms shall advise the Foundation, at 875 Concourse Parkway South, Suite 195, Maitland, Florida 32751, of the establishment of an IOTA account for funds covered by this rule.
-Such notice shall include: the IOTA account number as assigned by the eligible institution; the name of the lawyer or law firm on the IOTA account; the eligible institution name; the eligible institution address; and the name and Florida Bar attorney number of the lawyer, or of each member of The Florida Bar in a law firm, practicing from an office or other business location within the state of Florida that has established the IOTA account.
+Lawyers or law firms must advise the foundation, at its current location posted on The Florida Bar’s website, of the establishment of an IOTA account for funds covered by this rule.
+The notice must include: the IOTA account number as assigned by the eligible institution; the name of the lawyer or law firm on the IOTA account; the eligible institution name; the eligible institution address; and the name and Florida Bar number of the lawyer, or of each member of The Florida Bar in a law firm, practicing from an office or other business location within the state of Florida that has established the IOTA account.

 (C) Remittance and Reporting Instructions.
-Eligible institutions shall:
+Eligible institutions must: